shervinea/cheatsheet-translation/es/cheatsheet-deep-learning.md

 **38. Policy ― A policy π is a function π:S⟶A that maps states to actions.**

-&#10230; Política - Una política π es una función π:S⟶A que mapea estados a acciones.
+&#10230; Política - Una política π es una función π:S⟶A que asigna estados a acciones.

 <br>